 Fruit juice without sugar can be started when your baby is able to drink from a cup (around age 6 months or older).
 However, it is not a necessary part of a healthy infant’s diet and should be limited to a maximum of 4 to 6 ounces daily.
 Fruit juice is linked to both obesity and malnutrition in children.
 Whole fruits and vegetables are a much healthier option.

 Feed all foods with a spoon.
 Your baby needs to learn to eat from a spoon.
 Don't use an infant feeder.
 Only formula and water should go into the bottle.

 Avoid honey in any form for the first year because it can cause a type of botulism.

 Don't put your baby in bed with a bottle propped in his or her mouth.
 Propping the bottle is linked to ear infections and choking.
 Once your baby's teeth are present, propping the bottle can cause tooth decay.

-Your baby's health care provider can advise you on how to wean a baby off the bottle.
+Your baby's healthcare provider can advise you on how to wean your baby off the bottle.

-Avoid the "clean plate syndrome."
+Avoid the clean plate syndrome.
 Forcing your child to eat all the food on his or her plate even when he or she isn't hungry isn't a good habit.
 It teaches your child to eat just because the food is there, not because he or she is hungry.
-Expect a smaller and pickier appetite as the baby's growth rate slows around age 1.
+Expect a smaller and pickier appetite as your baby's growth rate slows around age 1.

 Don't limit your baby's food choices to the ones you like.
-Offering a wide variety of foods early will pave the way for good eating habits later.
+Offering a wide variety of foods early can help lead to good eating habits later.

-Fat and cholesterol shouldn't be restricted in the diets of babies and very young children, unless advised by your baby's health care provider.
-Children need calories, fat, and cholesterol for the development of their brains and nervous systems and for general growth.
+Fat and cholesterol shouldn't be limited in the diets of babies and very young children, unless advised by your baby's healthcare provider.
+Children need calories, fat, and cholesterol for